-- A responsible employee of DoORIS&BC lists the risks identified in the course of selfassessment in a Self-Assessment Risk Matrix. - A responsible employee of DoORIS&BC prepares a self-assessment report that contains a consolidated risk register, a risk map, and a summary of analytical information on the implementation of the measures for the risks identified in the previous self-assessment. - Reports or extracts thereof may be submitted to governing bodies of the Exchange on request.
+- A responsible employee of DoORIS&BC lists the risks identified in the course of selfassessment in a Self-Assessment Risk Matrix. - A responsible employee of DoORIS&BC prepares a self-assessment report that contains a consolidated risk register, a risk map, and a summary of analytical information on the implementation of the measures for the risks identified in the previous self-assessment.

+Reports or extracts thereof may be submitted to governing bodies of the Exchange on request.

-20 The procedure and frequency (at least once every six months) of test work (testing) of trading tools in accordance with paragraph 1 of Annex 1 to the Regulation on Organised Trading Activities, as well as the procedure for addressing deficiencies identified as a result of such testing
+The procedure and frequency (at least once every six months) of test work (testing) on critical software and hardware, and the procedure for addressing deficiencies identified as a result of such testing